 - 1. State Health Advisories.
 Everyone in the City of Unalaska (the City) is encouraged to follow current Health Advisories issued by the State of Alaska related to COVID-19. - a.
 For individuals, as outlined in State Health Advisory Nos.
 1-3, this includes practicing social distancing and good hygiene, staying at home if sick, isolating if tested positive for COVID-19, testing before and after travel, quarantining after travel if unvaccinated, and not traveling if currently COVID-19 positive. - b.
-People traveling for critical business purposes should follow their employer's approved plan according to State Health Advisory No. 4. - c.
-Businesses identified as "essential services" or "critical infrastructure" that are recommended to submit plans or protocols to the State of Alaska under Health Advisory No. 4 or its appendices are encouraged to submit COVID-19 plans directly to the City if operating in Unalaska.
-The plans should be in a format substantially similar to that recommended by State Health Advisory No. 4.
+People traveling for critical business purposes should follow their employer's plan according to State Health Advisory No. 4. - c.
+Businesses identified as "essential services" or "critical infrastructure" that are recommended to develop plans to mitigate the spread of COVID-19 within their workforce and to their customers under the State of Alaska under Health Advisory No. 4 or its appendices are encouraged to submit COVID-19 plans directly to the City if operating in Unalaska.
 Such businesses may submit their plans, protocols, or relevant notifications to the City of Unalaska by email to COVID19PLANS@ci.unalaska.ak.us. - 2.
-Face Covering Requirement.
-To help reduce the community spread of COVID-19 and to protect customers, visitors, workers and volunteers of businesses and organizations, individuals shall wear face coverings in certain situations, with limited exemptions, as outlined below.
+Face Coverings.
+To help reduce the community spread of COVID-19 and to protect customers, visitors, workers and volunteers of businesses and organizations, individuals are encouraged to wear face coverings when interacting with others.
 A face covering is a material that covers the nose and mouth.
 It can be secured to the head with ties or straps or simply wrapped around the lower face.
 It can be made of a variety of materials, such as cotton, silk, or linen.
 A face covering may be factory-made or sewn by hand.
+A business owner or operator may refuse admission or service to any individual who fails to wear a face covering as required by their posted organizational protective protocols.